hodgerpodger/staketaxcsv/README.md

 # Contributing Code

-  * Code style follows `pep8` and can be tested with `pycodestyle`.
+  * Code style follows `pep8`.
+This can be tested with `pycodestyle`.
-  * Providing a sample transaction txid (directly, support@stake.tax, DM @staketax, etc.) is the fastest way for changes to be included:
+  * Providing a sample transaction txid (email support@stake.tax, DM @staketax, etc.) is the fastest way for changes to be included:
     ```
-    # Your PR (most commonly) should print different output before/after for a given txid.
+    # For a given txid, your PR (most commonly) should print different output before/after.
     python3 report_terra.py <wallet_address> --txid <txid>
     ```